 The crisis has exposed economic weaknesses in even the most advanced economies.
 The lockdowns have resulted in a slump in consumer demand and supply chain disruptions.
 Businesses have responded by cutting wages, furloughing or laying off workers.
 Widespread liquidity shortages have increased the risk of defaults and bankruptcies.

 Coupled with this, growth in global productivity – a key driver of growth in incomes and prosperity – has been slowing over the past decade.
 The actions that are implemented to increase economic resilience and generate employment may further impact measurable productivity.
-(The EY Enterprise Resilience Tool can help you prioritize your actions to reframe your organization’s future, adapt and increase resilience.)

 The crisis has also revealed weaknesses in public service provision, with struggling healthcare systems and inadequate social safety nets in some countries.
 Such issues exacerbate inequality and lead to social destabilization.

 Efforts to achieve economic growth must address all these challenges.
 We need to combine investment, market reforms, higher skills and new technologies to create jobs, while boosting productivity and rebuild more resilient public and private sectors.
 We have the opportunity to reframe the global economy in ways that make it smarter, less wasteful and more efficient to underpin a better future.